-- a.
-The evaluator: - 1) Completes and signs part D of evaluation worksheets and retains for site records.

-- 2) Prepares and signs summary evaluation report and addenda (see Article 18.5.7. and 18.5.8.).
+- 1)14.9.6.3.1.1.
+Completes and signs part D of evaluation worksheets and retains for site records. - 2)14.9.6.3.1.2.
+Prepares and signs summary evaluation report and addenda (see Article 18.5.7. and 18.5.8.).
 Unit member signs documents and is provided with a copy of the summary evaluation report and related materials.
-Unit member may, within thirty (30) calendar days, submit written comments which will be attached to the evaluation and become a permanent part of the evaluation document. - 3) If performance is satisfactory, the evaluation is complete. - 4) If performance continues to be less than effective, supervisor schedules a special evaluation for the next school year and/or proceeds with appropriate disciplinary action. - 5) Forwards the summary evaluation report to the Department of Human Resource Services Division, Certificated, through divisional channels. - 14.9.7.
+Unit member may, within thirty (30) calendar days, submit written comments which will be attached to the evaluation and become a permanent part of the evaluation document. - 3)14.9.6.3.1.3.
+If performance is satisfactory, the evaluation is complete. - 4)14.9.6.3.1.4.
+If performance continues to be less than effective, supervisor schedules a special evaluation for the next school year and/or proceeds with appropriate disciplinary action. - 5)14.9.6.3.1.5.
+Forwards the summary evaluation report to the Department of Human Resource Services Division, Certificated, through divisional channels. - 14.9.7.
 Expedited Special Evaluations.
-Expedited special evaluations may take place during a unit member's nonevaluation year whenever a demonstrable deficiency in a unit member's performance has occurred.
+Expedited special evaluations may take place during a unit member's non-evaluation year whenever a demonstrable deficiency in a unit member's performance has occurred.
 The unit member must first be notified through a conference with written memorandum of summary (not placed in the Education Center personnel file if resolved) that such a deficiency has occurred, and that expedited special evaluation is possible if performance has not improved within a reasonable period of time.
-This conference and memorandum of summary is not required in cases of severe misconduct.

-Expedited special evaluations will occur in accordance with the provisions of the required special evaluation process (Section 14.9.6.) and shall require a minimum timeframe of fifty (50) work days during which time a pre-evaluation conference, progress check and summary evaluation conference must occur.
+This conference and memorandum of summary is not required in cases of severe misconduct. - Expedited special evaluations will occur in accordance with the provisions of the required special evaluation process (Section 14.9.6.) and shall require a minimum timeframe of fifty (50) work days during which time a pre-evaluation conference, progress check and summary evaluation conference must occur. - 14.9.8.

-14.9.8.
 Recognition.
 The District and the Association shall develop a form which may be used for recognizing the positive contributions which unit members make to the school site and/or the District.
-Site and district administrators may utilize this form to recognize such contributions.
-Copies of the completed form shall be distributed to the unit member and the unit member's district personnel file.
+Site and dDistrict administrators may utilize this form to recognize such contributions.
+Copies of the completed form shall be distributed to the unit member and the unit member's dDistrict personnel file.